Prismatik/json-migrator/README.md

 The migration is an object with the following properties

 * target - which field on the document should updated by the migration
-* value - what should the 'target' field be updated with
+* value - what should the 'target' field be updated with (can include references to other fields in the same document)
-* delete - delete this field from the document (occurs after the target is updated)
+* delete - delete this field (or fields) from the document (occurs AFTER the target field has been updated)

 ###Example